bioinformaticsdotca/BiCG_2019/Review/R_and_unix_review.md

 * Open an internet browser.
 * In the URL bar, enter *http://##.oicrcbw.ca:8080* replacing *xx* with your provided student number.
 * Enter the supplied username and password.

+### Navigating RStudio

+RStudio is an interactive program for reading and writing R code.
+It is divided into four panes that can be resized and rearranged to your preference:
+* Source
+* Environment, History, and Connections
+* Console
+* Files, Plots, Help, and Viewer

+The *console* pane is similar to the bash/unix/terminal console.
+You can enter code here and see output, but you can't save the code you've written.
+It's useful for checking quick things, like the size of a list of genes.

+The *source* pane is where you write and edit scripts or RStudio notebooks (where you write code that you want to save).
+You can select code to run and the results will show up in the console (as well as the source, if you are using a notebook).

+The *environment, history, and connections* pane gives an overview of what items you have entered in your R session (*environment*) and the history of commands you've typed (*history*).
+(We don't need to worry about the *connections* tab)

+The *files, plots, packages, help, and viewer* pane lets you navigate folder and load files (*files*), view images you've created (*plots*), see what packages have been installed and loaded in your R session (*packages*), and look at help files for specific packages and functions (*help*).
+(We don't need to worry about the *viewer* tab)

+If you are not sure what a specific function does, or if you need a reminder on what the arguments for a funtion are, you can view the help page by typing `?function_name`.
+For example, look up the help page for the plot() function by typing `?plot` into the console.

 ### RStudio Notebooks

 Information on RStudio Notebooks can be found [here](http://rmarkdown.rstudio.com/r_notebooks.html).

 RStudio notebooks are written in R Markdown and contain text that can be executed independently.

+To run code chunks, place your cursor within the code chunk and press *Cmd+Shift+Enter* on Mac or *Crtl+Shift+Enter* on Windows or Linux, or click the green triangle run button at the top right of the grey code chunk.
+The output of the chunk appears below the code chunk.

 To start a new notebook, `File -> New File -> R Notebook`.

-To run code chunks, place your cursor within the code chunk and press *Cmd+Shift+Enter* on Mac and  *Crtl+Shift+Enter* or click the green triangle run button.
-The output of the chunk appears below the code chunk.

-Copy the code [here](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2017/master/Review_session/R_review_notebook.Rmd) into the notebook you have created.
+Copy the code [here](https://raw.githubusercontent.com/bioinformaticsdotca/BiCG_2019/master/Review/R_review_notebook.Rmd) into the notebook you have created, or copy and paste the code chunks below.

 ### Getting Around